 Key Ingredients: Sodium hyaluronate, ceretin complex, chamomile, shea butter, aloe, vitamin E | Size: 1.7 ounces | Byrdie Clean: Yes | Cruelty-Free: Yes

-The best primer for dry skin is Too Faced Plump & Prime Luxury Face Plumping Primer Serum (view at Sephora), a luxuriously lightweight priming serum that hydrates, plumps, and improves texture.
-For something a bit more budget-friendly, we recommend Catrice Cosmetics Aqua Fresh Hydro Primer (view at Catrice Cosmetics), a makeup artist-approved formula that hydrates with bamboo water and provides a smooth makeup canvas.
+The best primer for dry skin is Too Faced Plump & Prime Luxury Face Plumping Primer Serum, a luxuriously lightweight priming serum that hydrates, plumps, and improves texture.
+For something a bit more budget-friendly, we recommend NYX Bare With Me Hydrating Jelly Primer, which is easy to work with and provides a moisturizing base for makeup.

 What to Look for When Buying Primer for Dry Skin

 Those with dry skin should look for moisturizing ingredients, including humectants such as hyaluronic acid, glycerin, and ceramides.
-You might also find priming moisturizers containing natural butters and plant-based oils, like jojoba, almond, sunflower, olive, avocado, or squalane.
+You'll also find priming moisturizers like Lilah B. Natural Aglow Priming Oil containing natural butters and plant-based oils, like jojoba, almond, sunflower, olive, avocado, or squalane.

 In addition to providing much-needed hydration, Sesnek says, "Moisturizing primer can also give an illuminating effect to the skin by adding additional radiance."

 "One of my favorite reasons to [use] a moisturizing primer is because it can add anti-aging benefits to the skin with ingredients that create a plumping effect," notes Sesnek.
-Ingredients that plump the skin include glycerin, hyaluronic acid, peptides, aloe vera, allantoin, vitamin C, vitamin E, niacinamide, and algae.
+Ingredients that plump the skin include glycerin, hyaluronic acid (HA), peptides, aloe vera, allantoin, vitamin C, vitamin E, niacinamide, and algae.

 As with foundation and concealer, makeup primers have various finishes.
 The most common is natural, which is typically light and breathable, not shiny but also not matte.